citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### CFG: Let GetSystemModel report model based on Settings:is_new_3ds ([#5104](https://github.com/citra-emu/citra/pull/5104)) by [B3n30](https://github.com/B3n30)

-After those two changes were thoroughly tested and eventually merged, all we had to do was to inform the games they were running in New 3DS mode.
+After those two changes were thoroughly tested and eventually merged, all we had to do was to inform the games that they were running in New 3DS mode.
 For the most part this had already been done even before we actually implemented New 3DS support, but there were still some edge cases left unhandled.

 One of these was the CFG service.
 Games are able to get from this service lots of information about the console they are running on.
 As one'd expect, this information also included the model of the system.
 [B3n30](https://github.com/B3n30) updated the function `GetSystemModel` so that it would change the return value to New 3DS if Citra is set to New 3DS mode.